rohanthewiz/kitty_mon/README.md

 KittyMonitor launches a goroutine that polls system board temperature of the Odroid.
 The main thread continues in an infinite loop to:
  1. poll temperature every 2mins
  2. connect to the server every 4mins and send any unsent readings.

+Usage info: `kitty_mon -h`

 ### Get the server's secret token (you'll need to copy the token unto the client)